GamCap/atlas/README.md

 #### `tsconfig.json`

 The TypeScript configuration includes strict type-checking, module resolution, and support for JSX.

-## Deployment

-### Prerequisites

-- AWS CLI configured
-- Terraform installed

-### Steps

-1. **Deploy Infrastructure:** Use Terraform to deploy the required infrastructure.
-    ```bash
-    cd terraform
-    terraform init
-    terraform apply
-    ```

-2. **Configure Ponder:** Ensure Ponder configurations are correctly set up in the Ponder repository.

-3. **Deploy Ponder:** Push the Ponder configurations to the configured ECR and ECS.

-### Important Deployment Information

-1. Deploy Supabase and Ponder Terraform resources using a backend config.
-2. **Critical:** Since we don’t have auto migrations on Supabase, run the following role grants using user `postgres` (credentials can be found in Secrets Manager after creating resources):
-    (See below on how to connect to the Supabase RDS database)
-    ```sql
-    GRANT USAGE ON SCHEMA ponder_data TO anon, authenticated, service_role;
-    GRANT ALL ON ALL TABLES IN SCHEMA ponder_data TO anon, authenticated, service_role;
-    GRANT ALL ON ALL ROUTINES IN SCHEMA ponder_data TO anon, authenticated, service_role;
-    GRANT ALL ON ALL SEQUENCES IN SCHEMA ponder_data TO anon, authenticated, service_role;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA ponder_data GRANT ALL ON TABLES TO anon, authenticated, service_role;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA ponder_data GRANT ALL ON ROUTINES TO anon, authenticated, service_role;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA ponder_data GRANT ALL ON SEQUENCES TO anon, authenticated, service_role;
-    ```

-3. From Terraform outputs (or CloudFormation outputs created by Terraform), grab the Supabase REST API URL, Supabase anon key (a JWT), and Supabase Studio URL.

-4. Configure any Ponder environment variable secrets (most likely RPC URLs for different chains) in Secrets Manager under `{name}_ponder_secrets` resource, and update the Ponder ECS task to ensure Ponder can use them.

-5. Add indexing functions and data definitions to the Ponder repository.

-6. Push changes and let CI/CD upload the created Ponder task image to ECR.
-ECS will then pick up automatically (currently ECS doesn't replace existing tasks, so manual intervention is needed).

-## Connecting to Supabase RDS

-1. Create a bastion host (a simple EC2 instance) inside the `Supabase VPC`, with a security group named `ponder`.
-RDS has necessary permissions to allow connections coming from that security group.
-Don’t forget to create or use an SSH key.

-2. Create an SSH tunnel:
-    ```bash
-    chmod 600 your_key.pem
-    echo "$(ssh-keyscan -p ${BASTION_PORT} ${BASTION_IP})" >> ~/.ssh/known_hosts
-    ssh -fNL ${DB_PORT}:${DATABASE_HOST}:${DB_PORT} ${BASTION_USER}@${BASTION_IP} -p ${BASTION_PORT}
-    sleep 5
-    echo "$(ssh-keyscan -p ${DB_PORT} localhost)" >> ~/.ssh/known_hosts
-    ```

-3. Access the database with the URL:
-    ```bash
-    postgresql://${DB_USER}:${DB_PASSWORD}@localhost:${DB_PORT}/${DB_NAME}
-    ```

-## Configuration

-### Supabase

-See "Important Deployment Information" for manual configuration needed.

-### Ponder

-Configure the indexing parameters in the `ponder-config.ts`.
-Ensure the indexing functions and configuration files are properly set up to index the required onchain data.

-Make sure to test Ponder configuration on your local environment (it uses SQLite, so no need to host a Postgres instance).

-## Security

-- All stacks and databases are within a VPC, so public access is only possible via the Supabase REST API and a bastion host.
-- API keys, secrets, and RPC URLs are stored in Secrets Manager.
-- **IMPORTANT:** Set a password to the Amplify Supabase Studio deployment to prevent public access.

-## Maintenance and Monitoring

-- All Supabase service logs and Ponder logs are pushed into the AWS CloudWatch service.
-- Set up performance and error monitoring systems.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->